Form: A twinging vine.

 Drought tolerant: Yes.

 Water once established: Once or twice a month.
-May require
+It may require weekly water in the

-Prune: After flowering to make growth more compact.
+Prune: After flowering, prune to make its growth more compact.

 Do you have additional information or a different